AARdacca/Admin-Data-Management-Module-Laravel/README.md

 ### Step 3: Place the Application in `htdocs`

 1. Open the folder where you extracted the files.
-2. Find the `todo-laravel-app` directory.
+2. Find the `ADMM-laravel-app` directory.
 3. Copy this directory.
 4. Navigate to your XAMPP installation directory (usually `C:\xampp` on Windows).
 5. Open the `htdocs` folder inside the XAMPP directory.
-6. Paste the `todo-laravel-app` directory inside `htdocs`.
+6. Paste the `ADMM-laravel-app` directory inside `htdocs`.

-### Step 4: Confirm that `todo-laravel-app` directory is directly under htdocs.
+### Step 4: Confirm that `ADMM-laravel-app` directory is directly under htdocs.

-# Todo Laravel App Project Setup Instructions
+# ADMM Laravel App Project Setup Instructions
 This is a Laravel-based e-commerce website.
 Laravel Version 11.
 ## Extracting and Placing the Project
 1. After downloading the zipped project, extract it.
-2. Move the extracted `Todo Laravel App` project folder into the `htdocs` directory of your local server environment.
+2. Move the extracted `ADMM Laravel App` project folder into the `htdocs` directory of your local server environment.

 ## Opening and Setting Up the Project
-1. Open the `Todo Laravel App` folder using PowerShell, or use VS Code which has a pre-installed PowerShell terminal.
+1. Open the `ADMM Laravel App` folder using PowerShell, or use VS Code which has a pre-installed PowerShell terminal.
 2. Execute the following commands in your terminal to set up the project environment:

     ```powershell